khaledmk20/The-wild-oasis/readme.md

 # The Wild Oasis

-hotel mangment application for the wild oasis hotels.
+Hotel mangment application for the wild oasis hotels.